 Topographic maps are needed to execute complex and large-scale construction projects.
 Though these maps are helpful, they can be quite expensive.

-This is where a drone comes to rescue as it has the benefits of mapping wide quantities of land.
+This is where a drone comes to the rescue as it has the benefits of mapping wide quantities of land.
 Drones can exponentially decrease the time to visualize a site’s topography.
 Drones will stay on the project’s schedule and match the accuracy levels even before a project has been initiated.

 Moreover, the high-resolution images manufactured by drones can be easily transformed into 3D models that help to target challenges during pre-construction and save time and money in the long run.